microsoft/fluentui/specs/makeStyles.md

 Can we use v8 `makeStyles` (build time style evaluation) but let JS handle the "specificity"?

 The expensive part in v0 styling approach is the style evaluation - processing styles, expanding CSS shorthands, vendor prefixing, RTL, generating classnames.
-But we can do most of this build time.
+But we can do most of this in build time.

 ### Basic algorithm